1987 Los Angeles Dodgers season: Major League Baseball draft

 The draft was altered this year and the January drafts and the secondary phase of the June draft were eliminated, leaving just the one June draft, which was expanded to more rounds to allow the Junior College players to be included.
 The Dodgers drafted 51 players in this draft, the largest collection of players they had ever drafted in one draft.
 Of those, ten of them would eventually play Major League baseball.

 The top pick in this years draft was right-handed pitcher Dan Opperman from Valley High School in Las Vegas, Nevada.
 However, Opperman injured his arm pitching in the state high school playoffs his Senior season and would not be able to pitch professionally until 1989.
 He would eventually play in parts of four seasons with the Dodgers farm teams in Vero Beach, San Antonio and the last two with the AAA Albuquerque Dukes.
 In 63 games (all but one as a starter) he had a record of 19-22 and an ERA of 3.95.

-None of the players from this years draft would leave much of an impression on the Majors.
-Pitchers Dennis Springer and Mike James had the longest careers, but were just average players at best.
+None of the players from this years draft left much of an impression on the Majors.
+Pitchers Dennis Springer and Mike James had the longest careers.